New-generation-hsc/SOWalker/README.md

 ```

 ```
-./bin/test/node2vec <dataset> [weighted] [sorted] [skip] [blocksize] [nthreads] [dynamic] [cache_size] [max_iter] [walkpersource] [length] [p] [q]
+./bin/test/node2vec <dataset> [weighted] [sorted] [skip] [blocksize] [nthreads] [dynamic] [sample] [cache_size] [max_iter] [walkpersource] [length] [p] [q]

 - dataset:       the dataset path
 - weighted:      whether the dataset is weighted
 - sorted:        whether the vertex neighbors is sorted
 - skip:          whether to skip the interactive preprocess query
 - blocksize:     the size of each block
 - nthreads:      the number of threads to walk
 - dynamic:       whether the blocksize is dynamic, according to the number of walks
+- sample:        the sample method, its, alias, reject
 - cache_size:    the size(GB) of cache
 - max_iter:      the maximum number of iteration for simulated annealing scheduler
 - walkpersource: the number of walks for each vertex
 - length:        the number of step for each walk
 - p:             node2vec parameter
 - q:             node2vec parameter
 ```

 # Install OR-tools